Reading in metadata from input files

 Currently, the metadata facilities only exist to add or get metadata produced within a job.
 When running a job which takes in input files, there needs to be a way to access any metadata associated with that file.
 Then, experiments could write a module/service which makes the appropriate decision of whether or not to carry that metadata over into the output file.

-#1 Updated by Marc Paterno over 6 years ago
+#1 Updated by Marc Paterno almost 7 years ago

 - Status changed from New to Feedback